20 jobs that didn’t exist 20 years ago

-Fields such as robotics, artificial intelligence, biotechnology and driverless transport are all developing quickly.
+Fields such as robotics, artificial intelligence (AI), biotechnology and driverless transport are all developing quickly.
 The future looks fast paced – and with your degree and skills, you could help drive the change!

 Want to find out what could be in store for you?
 Take a look at these 20 jobs that were unheard of 20 years ago:

-The iPhone is only 13 years old, and the platforms you use to populate your smartphone with apps are younger still.
-App Developers combine creativity and computer programming skills to make peoples’ lives more convenient—or simply more entertaining.
+The first iPhone was released in 2007, and the platforms you use to populate your smartphone with apps are younger still.
+App developers combine creativity and computer programming skills to make peoples’ lives more convenient—or simply more entertaining.

-Search Engine Optimization (SEO) didn’t exist at the dawn of the millennium, but, 20 years later, it’s quintessential to how companies position themselves online.
-SEO Analysts are marketing professionals who ensure that websites are easily found on search engines like Google, providing recommendations for content to help attract the attention of a wider audience.
+Search Engine Optimization (SEO) didn’t exist at the dawn of the millennium, but now it’s quintessential to how companies position themselves online.
+SEO analysts are marketing professionals who ensure that websites are easily found on search engines like Google, providing recommendations for content to help attract the attention of a wider audience.
 Their job requires research skills, analytical thinking, knowledge of HTML and CSS, and creativity when it comes to creating and curating content.

-The number of avenues through which companies promote themselves to a community of brand loyalists is growing every day, requiring the role of Community Manager.
+The number of avenues through which companies promote themselves to a community of brand loyalists is growing every day, requiring the role of a community manager.
 Whether it’s developing a social media campaign or planning a promotional event, these professionals are armed with project management skills and communications expertise to ensure companies put their best foot forward.

 In a world where a company’s brand is more visible than ever, so too is corporate culture.
 More companies are appointing C-suite officials to ensure that HR initiatives—from recruitment to team-building—reinforce organizational values, to attract the best talent and preserve a strong corporate identity.